Sympathetic cooling of a radio-frequency LC circuit to its ground state in an optoelectromechanical system

 \section{Results for the cooling of the LC resonator}

-Let us now determine the optimal parameter conditions under which one can cool a macroscopic LC circuit down to its quantum ground state.
-We show the main results in Fig.~\ref{fig3} and Fig.~\ref{fig4}, where we apply the exact treatment of Eq.~(\ref{ulc}), and we compare it with the approximate expression of Eq.~(\ref{nmeffLC}) (see Fig.~\ref{fig4}).
-Since the stationary photon occupation number of the LC resonator reached during the cooling process, $\bar{n}_{LC}^{\rm eff}$, depends on the choice of the parameters, i.e., temperature, the LC quality factor $Q_{LC}$ and so on, it is useful to introduce the resonator cooling efficiency $\eta_{LC}$, aiming to easily compare results corresponding to different parameter regimes,
+Let us now determine the optimal parameter conditions under which one can cool a MHz rf circuit down to its quantum ground state.
+We show the main results in Fig.~\ref{fig3} and Fig.~\ref{fig4}, where we apply the exact treatment of Eqs.~(\ref{lyap})-(\ref{ulc}).
+Then in Fig.~\ref{fig5} we compare these results with the approximate treatment of Sec.~\ref{approxtheory} and the corresponding analytical prediction of Eq.~(\ref{nmeffLC}), showing a satisfactory agreement between them.

-that is, the ratio between the LC photon occupation number without cooling (no electromechanical interaction $g=0$) and the LC occupancy with cooling on, ($g\neq 0$).
-For the chosen model of a DC-biased metalized membrane, the two conditions are equivalent to $V_{\rm DC}=0$ and $V_{\rm DC}\neq0$.
+As we have seen above, the most relevant parameters one has to optimise are the optomechanical coupling $G$, the electromechanical coupling $g$, the ambient temperatures $T$ and $T_{LC}$ (which here will be taken to be identical for simplicity), and the quality factor of the rf resonant circuit, $Q_{LC}$.